Whenever I research how kids learn about money, I come across the same claim:

 The ‘habits of mind’ which influence the ways children approach complex problems and decisions, including financial ones, are largely determined in the first few years of life.
 Simply imparting information is now recognised as being ineffective in this area.
 By contrast, early experiences provided by parents, caregivers and teachers which support children in learning how to plan ahead, in being reflective in their thinking and in being able to regulate their emotions can make a huge difference in promoting beneficial financial behaviour”.

 That’s a lot of words, but it seems to boil down to what I pointed about above in the conclusion.
-Parents’ and teachers’ experiences with money and children age 7 and younger are important.
+Parents’ and teachers’ experiences with money and children aged seven and younger are essential.
 It may not help to explicitly teach preschoolers about money other than to explain what you are doing as you do it just like you would when you teach a young child anything.

-Also, importantly, the good news is that humans older than age 7 can control their financial future.
+Also, the good news is that humans older than seven can control their financial future.
 Personal finance education still matters.
 Your 10-year-old is not doomed to a lifetime of debt.